neondatabase/website/content/docs/manage/azure.md

 ### Get started

 To begin using **Neon as an Azure Native ISV Service**, refer to our [Azure Marketplace](/docs/introduction/billing-azure-marketplace) instructions.
 After you setup the integration, familiarize yourself with Neon by stepping through Neon's [Getting started](https://neon.tech/docs/introduction#get-started) guides.
+You can also manage your Neon Postgres Resource using the Azure CLI or SDK for .NET.

 <DetailIconCards>

-<a href="/docs/introduction/billing-azure-marketplace" description="Deploy Neon Postgres as a Neon as an Azure Native ISV Service from the Azure Marketplace" icon="enable">Deploy Neon from Azure Marketplace</a>
+<a href="/docs/introduction/billing-azure-marketplace" description="Deploy Neon Postgres as Native ISV Service from the Azure Marketplace" icon="enable">Deploy Neon from Azure Marketplace</a>

 <a href="https://neon.tech/docs/introduction#get-started" description="Familiarize yourself with Neon by stepping through our Getting started guides" icon="trend-up">Getting started with Neon</a>

+<a href="https://learn.microsoft.com/en-us/cli/azure/neon?view=azure-cli-latest" description="Manage your Neon Resource with the Azure CLI" icon="cli">Azure CLI — az neon</a>

+<a href="https://learn.microsoft.com/en-us/dotnet/api/overview/azure/neonpostgres?view=azure-dotnet-preview" description="Manage your Neon Resource with the Azure SDK for .NET" icon="code">Azure SDK for .NET</a>

 </DetailIconCards>